 The unit's Criminal History Record Information (CHRI) Audit Center is an ADAA-funded in-house effort to continuously examine the accuracy, completeness and timeliness of this information, and to recommend strategies for its improvement.
-The 2003 draft audit report is being readied for publication.
-Findings and recommendations in this report center on the need for integrated technology and technology friendly policy to facilitate electronic reporting.
+The 2003 audit report was published in September 2003.
+Meanwhile, planning and testing for the next audit has been initiated.

-Currently, audit center staff are working with a download of Computerized Criminal History (CCH) data to determine audit methods appropriate for analysis of electronically generated data.
-The project will examine data from each of Illinois' 102 sheriff's departments.
+Staff continue to work with a download of Computerized Criminal History (CCH) data to determine audit methods appropriate for analysis of electronically generated data.
+The next audit project will examine data from a sample of Illinois' 102 sheriff's departments.
 In addition, the project will establish a baseline for future measures of juvenile CHRI reporting in the state.
-The audit methods report is scheduled for completion by the end of the year.

 Other audit center activities include working with the CHRI Improvement Workgroup to develop and submit an updated CHRI Improvement Plan.
+This workgroup includes representatives from Illinois' local and state criminal justice agencies.
+Information flow documentation has been collected and staff are beginning to develop an improvement plan.
 The plan is necessary to meet funding requirements from the U.S. Department of Justice's Office of Justice Programs relative to national criminal history record improvement grant funding.